ibm-cloud-docs/codeengine/cmd_defs.md

 #### Example
 {: #reclamation-delete-example}

 This example permanently deletes the `myproject` project that is in `soft deleted` status.
-Use the **`reclamation list`** command to display a list of all projects that are in `soft deleted` status.
+By using the `--force` option with this command, the delete is forced without confirmation.
+You can use the  [**`reclamation list`**](/docs/codeengine?topic=codeengine-cli#cli-reclamation-list) command to display a list of all projects that are in `soft deleted` status.

 ```
-ibmcloud ce reclamation delete --name myproject
+ibmcloud ce reclamation delete --name myproject --f
 ```
 {: pre}